mjec/khefin/README.md

 ## Installation

-`make release && sudo make install`

-The `DESTDIR` and `PREFIX` variables are respected (so you can do `sudo make install PREFIX=/usr`, for example, to install to `/usr/bin` instead of `/usr/local/bin`).

-Note that by default `make install` requires root privileges, because the binary runs as setuid root; see the setuid section below.

-If you want to install the mkinitcpio hooks, you have to build those specifically too: `make release initcpio && sudo make install`.
+### Dependencies

 Before building or running this tool, you'll need the following dependencies installed:

  * [libfido2](https://developers.yubico.com/libfido2/)
  * [libcbor](https://libcbor.readthedocs.io/en/v0.5.0/) - also a dependency of libfido2
  * [libsodium](https://download.libsodium.org/doc/)
+ * [libcap](https://sites.google.com/site/fullycapable/) - required for `make install` by default/with `SETCAP_BINARY=1`

 At the moment I believe this tool is linux-only; issue reports or pull requests to improve portability are gratefully accepted.

+### Building

+`make release` is the main compile target.

+If you want a [bash-completion](https://github.com/scop/bash-completion) script, add the `bash-completion` target; and if you want `mkinitcpio` hooks add the `initcpio` target.
+To compile with all, run `make release bash-completion initcpio`.

+You can set the maximum passphrase length (defaults to 1024; everything after this will be ignored) by appending `LONGEST_VALID_PASSPHRASE=<some integer>` after the list of targets.

+You disable memory locking warnings (default to on) by setting `WARN_ON_MEMORY_LOCK_ERRORS=0` (see the memeory locking section below).

+### Installing

+`make install` is the main installation target.
+That will install bash completions and `mkinitcpio` hooks if they were compiled.

+The `DESTDIR` and `PREFIX` variables are respected (so you can do `sudo make install PREFIX=/usr`, for example, to install to `/usr/bin` instead of `/usr/local/bin`).

+By default `make install` will give the installed binary `CAP_IPC_LOCK` capabilities (see the memory locking section below).
+You can skip this by running `make install SETCAP_BINARY=0` instead.

-## setuid
+## Memory locking

-By default, `fido2-hmac-secret` will be installed as setuid and owned by root.
-This is done to ensure it has the `CAP_IPC_LOCK` capability and no hard `RLIMIT_MEMLOCK` limit. `fido2-hmac-secret` will disable core dumps and increase `RLIMIT_MEMLOCK` to 512MiB before dropping privileges to those of the real user ID.
-If privileges cannot be dropped, `fido2-hmac-secret` will terminate with exit code 67.
-The aim of this is to ensure memory is never swapped or dumped to disk, potentially revealing secrets.

-If you are not worried about secrets being swapped out or revealed in core dumps, you can safely run this application without setuid as any user.
-By default this will print warnings about not running as setuid root.
-You can disable those warnings by setting the `FIDO2_HMAC_SECRET_SILENCE_MEMLOCK_ERRORS` environment variable to any value.

-You can also compile this application not to warn about running as a lower-privileged user (or without setuid root) by running `make release -DALWAYS_SILENCE_MEMORY_LOCK_ERRORS=1`.
+To avoid secrets accidentally being written to disk (including swap space), the binary will disable core dumps and lock all allocated memory.
+The success of this depends on your locally-configured limits (and in particular `RLIMIT_MEMLOCK`) and the capabilities of the binary.
+To ensure success, by default the binary is given the `CAP_IPC_LOCK` capability during `make install` (see above).
+This bypasses `RLIMIT_MEMLOCK`.

+If for any reason core dumps cannot be disabled or memory cannot be locked, a warning will be generated, unless the binary was compiled with `WARN_ON_MEMORY_LOCK_ERRORS=0`.

 ## How this works